Qloapps/qloapps-docs/docs/development/dispatcher.md

 # Dispatcher

-The Dispatcher in QloApps manages redirection of URLs i.e. QloApps uses one file index.php only instead of using multiple files like cart.php, order.php, or product.php in the root folder.
+The Dispatcher in QloApps manages redirection of URLs i.e. QloApps uses one file `index.php` only instead of using multiple files like `cart.php`, `order.php`, or `product.php` in the root folder.

 The dispatcher handles all the requests in QloApps.
 It is responsible for loading and executing the controller.